anarspereira/anarspereira/README.md

 ☀️ I'm Ana Rafaela and I'm from Portugal!

-👩🏽‍💻 I am a Workday Integration Consultant at Accenture.
+👩🏽‍💻 I am a Data Scientist Trainee at Nokia.

 💻 I hold a Master's degree in Bioinformatics at the University of Minho, Braga, Portugal.

-🧬 My academic journey culminated in a Master's dissertation titled "Genomic profiling of gastrointestinal stromal tumours using whole-exome sequencing".
+🧬 My academic journey culminated in a Master's dissertation titled "Genomic profiling of gastrointestinal stromal tumours using whole-exome sequencing", where I studied the genomic profile of GIST patients using whole-exome sequencing data and correlated the molecular profile with their clinical features, identifying clinically relevant genetic variants in GIST and contributing to understanding tumour genomics and potential therapeutic targets.

-🚀 I'm interested in learning more about data and machine learning, as I'm trying to become a data analyst.
+🚀 I'm driven by purpose so my goal is to create meaningful impact in healthcare through data-driven solutions!

 ---